konsumer/SayWhat/USAGE.md

 ## The Language

 SayWhat has it's own [DSL](https://en.wikipedia.org/wiki/Domain-specific_language), that is unconcerned with how you will be using it.
-This means with one editor & language, you can edit the dialogs for any game engine/framework (as long as you setup a loader on tat end.)
+This means with one editor & language, you can edit the dialogs for any game engine/framework (as long as you setup a loader on that end.)

 ### Bindings